itsxwang/software-development/Computer-Science-Core/OS/Linux/allBasicAndImportantCommands.md

     - use `egrep` command, for more complex regex patterns, like for search multiple words in file
     - We can also Use `egrep` (and `grep`)  without pipe , `egrep "pattern" <filename>`

+- [`tee` command](https://youtu.be/uF7hFCThf4g?si=Snf_OpbpQAZ2-8xB&t=707): takes stdin and copies it to both stdout and a file

+- [xargs](https://youtu.be/uF7hFCThf4g?si=vBbqLCJBkNXJo3Ld&t=897): takes stdin as command line arguments and passes it to a command

 - [use wild card in linux, basically *, ?, {n..n} , can with ls, touch, cp, mv, and etc command](https://youtu.be/Byx4sgLR88E?si=WbSRwjPqPPjC5c2B&t=2517)
     - `touch file{1..7}` create 7 files,
     - ls x* show all folders/files start with `x`